 Turn off configuration Windows 10

-Now that System Restore is enabled and the “Windows 10 System Restore not working” problem should be resolved.
+Now that System Restore is enabled, the issue with it not working should be resolved.
 Continue reading if the issue persists.

 2. Create a Restore Point Yourself